 5. A Fun-Filled Activities Programme

-The resort continues to offer their amazing activities programme to ensure you get the most of your time in paradise - from yoga and watersports, to garden tours and local rum tasting.
+The resort continues to offer their amazing activities programme to ensure you get the most of your time in paradise - from yoga and watersports, to garden itineraries and local rum tasting.
 Maximum numbers will be reduced for social distancing purposes, though every other aspect will be just the same and as wonderful as ever.
 If you're in need of a massage, fear not.
 The dreamy spa is open and offering a range of ila and Elemis therapies, as is the state-of-the-art fitness centre.
 Blue Waters has also upped its evening entertainment from four nights a week to every evening, so expect Caribbean steel drumming, beachfront dancing and Antigua nights to remember.